follitude/follitude.github.io/source/_posts/Replace-HDFS-with-CephFS-in-Hadoop.md

 ---
-title: Replace HDFS with CephFS in Hadoop （Stand-alone）
+title: Replace HDFS with CephFS in Hadoop (Stand-alone)
 ---
 ##### 环境
 ```